Hacked505/mycleaner/README.md

 My Cleaner (mycleaner)
 ===
-A package of modules for zeroing, destroying, and deleting files.
+A package API for zeroing, destroying, and deleting files.
 Delete folders, as well as to work with paths to files and folders.